 “That business with your father was none of my doing,” said Rat, with a regretful grimace.
-She stared at him, and while she did believe him, she still wanted to put a bullet in his head.
+She stared at him.
+While she did believe him, she still had to fight the urge to put a bullet in his head.
 She took a breath.

 “Get out of here Rat.
 Go, and never come looking for me again.
-Ronin is a dead man anyhow, just look at him.”
+Ronin is a dead man anyhow.”

-Rat did look at him, and the fact was clear.
+Rat glanced at the swordsman, and the fact was clear.
 Ronin would die.
-Perhaps in minutes, or hours, or after a long, bloody night of suffering.
-But still, he was a dead man, although one would not guess it from his demeanor, which was one of gloating victory (or perhaps he was delirious from blood loss, though Jilian was not qualified to judge such things).
+Maybe in minutes, or hours, or after a long, bloody night.
+He was a dead man, although one would not guess it from his demeanor, which was one of gloating victory (or perhaps he was delirious from blood loss, though Jilian was not qualified to judge such things).

 “Ahh yes, my dear.
-I’m quite fine, though these little scrapes do smart a bit,” he said with a sly grin.
+I am quite fine, though these little scrapes do smart a bit,” he said with a sly grin.
 She had thought him to be delirious for certain, but his eyes revealed a sharp lucidity.

-“Can I do anything to… Make you more comfortable, or?…” she asked, skirting around the obvious fact of Ronin’s condition.
+“Can I do anything to… Uh, make you more comfortable, or…?” she asked, skirting around the obvious fact of Ronin’s condition.

 “Yes, actually.
-Let’s build us a nice little fire and have a camp-out for the night.
-Also, I need you to cauterize my wounds before I die of blood-loss.”
+Let us build us a little fire and have a camp-out for the night.
+Also, you must cauterize my wounds before I die of blood-loss.”

 “Cauterize.
-It’s like you’re branding a cow, but instead of marking a cowhide, you’re burning shut the holes in my flesh.”
-Jilian shuddered at his description, but she hurried to do as he wished.
+Imagine you are branding a cow, but instead of marking a cowhide, you are burning shut the holes in my flesh.”
+Jilian grimaced at his description, but she hurried to do as he wished.
 Perhaps his life would be extended long enough for him to seek medical attention.

-“I can take it,” he said, a confident smile spreading over his bloodied lips.
-She cut away the shirt around his impaled chest.
+“I can take it,” he said.
+A confident smile spread over his bloodied lips.
+Jilian cut away the shirt around his impaled chest.
 The wound was deep, and she had to wash away a sickening amount of blood to reveal the wound itself.
 She took a deep breath, gathered her courage, and pressed the flat of the heated blade over his ravaged flesh.
 The wound sizzled, and it radiated a smell similar to the aroma of roasting barbeque which permeated the foodmarket streets of Sanctuary.
-Somehow the smell produced a nostalgic kind of hunger in her belly.
+The smell summoned a nostalgic hunger in her belly.
 She resisted the urge to vomit.
 Ronin gritted his teeth but did not scream.
 After several sickening seconds, Jilian pulled the metal away from Ronin’s flesh.
 Jilian stepped back, and Ronin bent over to examine her handiwork.
 He grunted satisfactorily.

-“This ought to hold ’til morning,” he said matter-of-factly, and he crossed his hands behind his head and laid back in the grass.
+“This will hold until morning,” he said matter-of-factly, and he crossed his hands behind his head and laid back in the grass.

 “What, that’s it?”

-“Don’t worry, dear girl.
+“Do not worry, dear girl.
 All will be well upon the morning,” he said, and he closed his eyes and began to snore gently in the chilly air.
 Jilian noticed the man had picked up his sword and returned it to his belt at some point.
 As the swordsman began to snore, a faint vibrative thrumming emanated from his sword, before quickly fading away.

-Jilian laid back and covered herself with their charred makeshift blankets, and she wondered… She almost believed him, despite everything.
+Jilian laid back and covered herself with their makeshift blankets.
+She almost believed the old fool, despite everything.
 Perhaps everything would be well in the morning after all.
 She laughed bitterly to herself at the ridiculousness of the thought.
 Jilian said a short prayer, kissed her father’s pendant, and she drifted off to sleep.